John-R-Wallace-NOAA/JRWToolBox/README.md

 Install or upgrade this package with:

-    # Get devtools if you don't already have it.
+    # Get the remotes package, if it is not already installed.
     if (!any(installed.packages()[, 1] %in% "remotes"))  install.packages('remotes')

     remotes::install_github("John-R-Wallace-NOAA/JRWToolBox", INSTALL_opts = "--no-staged-install")